JustinHuPrime/TCompiler/README.md

 ### Options

+Note that if a later option conflicts with an earlier option, the later option will apply to all files, even those before the eariler option.

 #### Architecture

-* `-Ax86`: sets the architecture to target to x86_64.
-Conflicts with `-Asep`.
+* `-arch=x86`: sets the architecture to target to x86_64.
+Default.

-* `-Asep`: sets the architecture to target to sep.
-Conflicts with `-Ax86`.
+* `-arch=sep`: sets the architecture to target to sep.

 #### Warnings

-All warning options have three forms, a `-Werror-` form, a `-W...` form, and a `-Wno-...` form.
+All warning options have three forms, a `-W...=error` form, a `-W...=warn` form, and a `-W...=ignore` form.
 These forms instruct the compiler to either produce an error if this particular event is encountered (stopping compilation), produce a warning, or ignore the issue.
-So, for example, `-Werror-foo` makes `foo` into an error, `-Wfoo` makes `foo` into a warning, and `-Wno-foo` ignores `foo`.
+So, for example, `-Wfoo=error` makes `foo` into an error, `-Wfoo=warn` makes `foo` into a warning, and `-Wfoo=ignore` ignores `foo`.

 * `duplciate-file`: duplciated files given.
 Defaults to error.
 If not an error, later files have no effect.